sophgo/libsophon/doc/reference_en/2_bmlib_basic_concept.rst

 Basic Concepts and Functions of Bmlib
 =====================

-The simple functional diagram of SDK based on SOPHGO neural network accelerator chip is as follows:
+The simple functional diagram of SDK based on SOPHGO neural network accelerator processor is as follows:

 .. image:: ./images/image1.png
    :align: center